dawarrick/bamazon/README.md

 You will be given a menu to select from.
 Use the up and down arrows to navigate through.

-##### View Product Sales by Department - will give you a summary report of the profit by department based on the overhead.
+* View Product Sales by Department - will give you a summary report of the profit by department based on the overhead vs sales for products by department .
-##### "Create New Department - will allow you to create a new deparment for item entries.
+* Create New Department - will allow you to add a new deparment for item entries.

-##### Watch me walk you through it.
+##### Watch it in action.
 ![](bamazonSupervisor.gif)

 ### bamazon uses the following Node.js libraries that you must install.

+**MySQL** - to allow for the interaction with the MySQL database.
 **inquirer** - to allow for the prompts for the execution.
 **keys** - the MySQL password is stored in a .env file to protect it.
 **dotenv** - used to protect my password **console.table** - to prettify the Node output.

-You must have valid MySQL credentials loaded into a .env file in order to run it.
+You must have a MySQL installation and valid MySQL credentials loaded into a .env file in order to run it.
+You can use the bamazon.sql file to create the database and table structures.

 ## Thank you for checking it out, and have fun!